 Lincoln Ave. / Rio Vista St.

-Funding for Anaheim’s underground facilities are provided through a 4–percent surcharge on electric bills, while phone and cable TV companies pay for undergrounding their facilities.
-Residents and businesses benefit from the improvements while Anaheim’s residential rates continue to be lower than electric rates in neighboring communities.
+Funding for Anaheim’s underground facilities is provided through a 4–percent surcharge on electric bills, while phone and cable TV companies pay for undergrounding their facilities.

 Current Underground Conversion 5-Year Plan - Annually updated for City Council's approval, the 5-Year Plan provides an overview of underground conversion projects over the next five years at various stages of design, construction or planning .